How yoghurt is made: The basic principles.

-Electric yoghurt makers should heat the milk to the correct temperature, and then hold the temperature indefinitely.
-However if the milk is too cold the heating process will be slow, which can lead to unbalanced culture growth and the possibility of undesirable texture outcomes.
-We recommend preheating the milk so that it is warm, but below 40° C when the culture is added and mixed in.
+Electric yoghurt makers should not be used to heat the milk to the correct temperature as the heating process will be slow, which is highly likely to lead to unbalanced culture growth and the possibility of an undesirable texture.
+We recommend preheating the milk so that it is in the correct temperature range of 37 to 43 °C when the culture is added and mixed in.

-Many yoghurt makers will slowly creep up in temperature after a while and reach temperatures that will kill the culture, this will extend the life of the yoghurt in your fridge, but any probiotic cultures will be killed too.
-If you wish a long inoculation time without killing the culture, but your yoghurt maker does increase in temperature, we recommend monitoring the temperature and turning your machine off for a few hours when the temperature begins to exceed 43° C, and then turn back on later.
+Some electric yoghurt makers will slowly creep up in temperature over time and reach temperatures that will kill the culture, this will extend the life of the yoghurt in your fridge, but any probiotic cultures will be killed too.

 As with making any fermented milk products, cleanliness is vital in yoghurt making.
 Make sure that you thoroughly clean and sterilise all your utensils before using them.
 By heating milk to 40° C and then keeping it at that temperature you are deliberately creating the perfect environment to grow bacteria.
-Just be sure that you are only growing the bacteria (starter culture) that you have introduced, and not some other bacteria that blew in on the wind.
+Just be sure that you are only growing the bacteria (starter culture) that you have introduced, and not some other bacteria, mould or yeast that blew in on the wind.

 Shelf Life of Cultures: